rachitshah-1/InformationSecurity/HillCipher/README.md

 ##   Introduction
 The Hill Cipher is an encryption method that employs linear algebra to secure messages through matrix multiplication.
-In the Hill Cipher:
+Here's how it works:
 * Plaintext is divided into blocks of letters.
-* These letters are represented by numerical values based on their position in the alphabet (e.g., A=0, B=1, ..., Z=25).
+* Each letter is converted into a numerical value based on its alphabetical position (e.g., A=0, B=1, ..., Z=25).
-* Each block is multiplied by an invertible key matrix.
+* These numerical blocks are multiplied by a predetermined invertible key matrix.
-* This multiplication produces a new set of numerical values, forming the ciphertext.
+* The resulting numerical blocks are converted back into letters, producing the ciphertext.

 This method encrypts multiple letters simultaneously, enhancing security compared to simpler ciphers.
 However, it's important to note that the Hill Cipher is vulnerable to known-plaintext attacks and frequency analysis.